 Trevor Timm is an activist at the Electronic Frontier Foundation.
 He specializes in privacy, free speech, and transparency issues.
 He is also the executive director of the Freedom of the Press Foundation, which supports and funds journalism organizations dedicated to transparency and accountability in government.

 Wesley Yang is a contributing editor at New York Magazine.
-He recently authored "The Life and Afterlife of Aaron Swartz," a thought-provoking article about Aaron Swartz's life and legacy.
+He authored "The Life and Afterlife of Aaron Swartz," a thought-provoking article about Aaron Swartz's life and legacy.

 Molly Land is an Associate Professor of Law at New York Law School, where she focuses on access to knowledge and the intersection of intellectual property, information law, and human rights.
 She is affiliated with the Institute for Information Law and Policy, the Center for International Law, and the Justice Action Center.